 New suppliers must sign our "CODE OF CONDUCT MATERIAL QUESTIONNIARE FOR PRECIOUS METAL SUPPLIERS OF HERAEUS" before we are entering into a new business relationship or provide their own Code of Conduct covering the same messages as ours.
+That questionnaire will be updated when our CAHRA list is updated.
 We further sharpened-up our documentation requirements in our updated business partner check SOP (Doc# 4.03.05) and have addressed that for the rating of new or existing customers.
 The Material Questionnaire is thereby fully aligned with the LPPM and LBMA Questionnaires.

 We are renewing our due diligence checks for all our suppliers in one, two- or three-years intervals based on the risk assessment we conducted in our KYC workflow and the results are archived in a database.
 We maintain many long-standing relationships with most of our supplying partners which are typically industry heavy weight organizations with similar due diligence requirements as Heraeus.
-Furthermore, there are numerous smaller customers, like small jewelry manufactures.